vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

       * The operation terminates with timeout error.
     * The `VolumeAttachment.DeletionTimestamp` is set.
       * The operation terminates with an error indicating a detach operation is in progress.
-      * The `VolumeAttachment.Status.IsAttached` value must not be trusted.
+      * The `VolumeAttachment.Status.Attached` value must not be trusted.
 The attach/detach controller has to wait until the object is deleted by the external-attacher before creating a new instance of the object.

 When the controller decides to detach a CSI volume, it will call the in-tree CSI volume plugin’s detach method.
 The in-tree CSI volume plugin’s detach method will do the following:

 1. Delete the corresponding `VolumeAttachment` object (defined in the “Communication Channels” section) to indicate the volume should be detached.
 2. Poll the `VolumeAttachment` object waiting for one of the following conditions:
-    * The `VolumeAttachment.Status.IsAttached` field to become false.
+    * The `VolumeAttachment.Status.Attached` field to become false.
       * The operation completes successfully.
     * An error to be set in the `VolumeAttachment.Status.DetachError` field.
       * The operation terminates with the specified error.